void-detailist/duration/README.md

-# duration: Operations with ISO 8601 durations.
+# nano-duration: Operations with ISO 8601 durations.

 ## What is this.